 Cluster profiles are typically updated to change the configuration of various layers in a Kubernetes stack.
 Basic information like name, description, and tags can also be updated.
 However, the environment associated with the profile cannot be updated.

 Following are the steps to update a cluster profile:-

 Navigate to the desired cluster profile’s details page.

 To update the basic information, invoke the edit dialog from the settings menu located at the top right corner of the page, and make changes to name, description, and tags as required.
 Updates to the tags are not propagated to the cloud environment for previously created clusters.
-However, any new clusters created from the profile will have their virtual machines tags in the cloud environment.
+However, any new clusters created from the profile will have their virtual machines tagged in the cloud environment.